Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Since the sphenoid sinus is located deep in the head, the use of folk remedies can cause serious complications, so ENT doctors do not recommend treating sphenoiditis at home.

-To alleviate the condition, only washing the sinuses with a weak saline solution- 1 teaspoon of salt per 1 cup of warm boiled water.
+To alleviate the condition, only mild sinus lavage can have a beneficial effect. saline solution- 1 teaspoon of salt per 1 glass of warm boiled water.

 Prevention of sphenoiditis

 The main infectious agents include streptococcal and staphylococcal bacteria, viruses and fungi.
-Sphenoiditis appears as a complication of influenza, scarlet fever, tonsillitis, and even simple rhinitis in the presence of predisposing factors.
+Sphenoiditis appears as a complication of influenza, scarlet fever, sore throat, and even simple rhinitis in the presence of predisposing factors.
 In their absence, any penetration of infection into the sphenoid sinus causes mild inflammation, which quickly subsides.

-However, the infection itself does not play a decisive role in the development of sphenoiditis.
-For the development of infection, those factors are also necessary, against the background of which pathogenic microbes, having penetrated into the mucous membrane, will give rise to the infectious process.
+However, infection itself does not play a decisive role in the development of sphenoiditis.
+For the development of infection, those factors are also necessary against the background of which pathogenic microbes, having penetrated the mucous membrane, will give rise to the infectious process.

 Predisposing factors

-The main predisposing factors of sphenoiditis are narrowing of the sphenoid sinus outlet and reduced general immunity.
+The main predisposing factors for sphenoiditis are narrowing of the outlet of the sphenoid sinus and reduced general immunity.

 Common causes of narrowing of the natural excretory duct are: